fridayowl/bedrock-examples/README.md

-# Amazon Titan Image / Nova Canvas Background Removal Example
+# Amazon Bedrock Examples Open Source Repo

 This repository contains an examples of using the Amazon Titan V2 / Nova Canvas Image FM Models.
 By leveraging the Bedrock service, you can perform high-quality background removal / change at a fraction of the cost of typical image editing apps.